Estimated reading time: 7 minutes

 What exactly is a rootstock?

 You probably know that most fruit trees are grafted.
-That means the bottom (roots) of the tree are a different variety from the top, which is also called the variety, scion, or cultivar.
+That means the underground parts of the tree are a different variety from the top, which is also called the variety, scion, or cultivar.

 The tree that forms the roots of your tree is called a rootstock.
-Sometimes they are grown from seed, and in this case, they’re called a seedling, which is usually a full-size tree.
+Sometimes they are grown from seed, and in this case, they’re called a seedling, which will grow into a full-size tree.

 Other rootstocks have been bred for particular characteristics, one of the most important ones being the size of the tree.
 Rootstocks might also be chosen because they’re vigorous, disease-resistant, or drought-resistant, for example.